deepeshmi26/dynamic-form-builder/README.md

 7. [X] Create a **FormRegistryContext**
     1. [X] The context should wrap the entire form, but it should be inside React hook form to enable access to React hook form apis.
     2. [X] In the FormWrapperComponent, have a state call.
 Expose the setState call of each FormWrapper component to registry.
-8. [ ] Now add support for zod based validation.
-Why zod?
-Because i want to do type based validation when creating the json form as well.
+8. [ ] Add conditional support i.e. updating a field updates other field
+    1. [X] Make a simple form validator and updater
+    2. [ ] Add support for validating nested fields and updatin nested fields.
+9. [X] Add validation support.
+Create classes to enable easy sitiching beteen validation libraries.
-9. [ ] Add more validation support.
+1. [ ] Add more validation support if using zod.
 1. [ ] Add more field supports e.g. upload, date etc.
 1. [ ] Take care of typescript types later on
 1. [ ] Extendability